New Bucks Head: David Hutchison Stand

 The David Hutchison or 'The Hutch' is where the more "die hard" fans stand and is the noisiest part of the stadium on matchdays.
 It is situated at the northern end of the ground and can hold a capacity of 1,100 spectators.

 UEFA Women's U17 Championships England 2013/14

 England was the selected country for the U17 Women's championship's in 2013/14.
-The New Bucks Head Stadium home to AFC Telford United was selected with three other stadiums in England to host the UEFA tournament.
+New Bucks Head, home to AFC Telford United was selected with three other stadiums in England to host the UEFA tournament.
 AFC Telford United was selected to host the opening ceremony, England's opening game of the tournament and another three group games.